Applied AI Live

 Ideally, the organizer's time and any volunteer help (photography, registration, etc.) isn't "paid for" in the traditional sense.
 The value is intrinsic: these are people who genuinely want to network with this community.
 Running or helping with the event gives them access and credibility.

 Find people who want to be there anyway.
-The photographer who's an aspiring applied AI engineer.
+The photographer who's an aspiring applied AI practitioner.
 The volunteer who wants to meet business owners.
 That's the model.

 On Sponsorship